Halalaluyafail3/MultiMapTemplate/README.md

 For keys which are never passed to `MapAdd_##Name` or `MapFind_##Name` whether they make sense in `Hash` or `Cmp` need not be considered, e.g. with float keys if NaN is never inserted or searched for then `Cmp` need not make sure that NaN compares equal to NaN and `Hash` need not make sure that all NaN values hash to the same value.

-MapDef shall only be called once per name, duplicate calls are never allowed, even in seperate translation units.
-MapDecl must be called in the translation unit before calling MapDef.
-If MapDecl is used for a name, there shall be an invocation of MapDef with the same name somewhere.
+MAP_DEF shall only be called once per name, duplicate calls are never allowed, even in seperate translation units.
+MAP_DECL must be called in the translation unit before calling MAP_DEF.
+If MAP_DECL is used for a name, there shall be an invocation of MAP_DEF with the same name somewhere.

 This macro shall only be used at the global scope.

 # The Map_##Name type and structure
 A typedef and structure which contains information about a map.
-This is where the `Extra` argument from `MapDecl` is evaluated, it will see the `Map_##Name` type and structure as incomplete types, it will see the `MapEntry_##Name` type and structure as complete structure types, and it will see `MapKey_##Name` as a complete object type other than an array type.
+This is where the `Extra` argument from `MAP_DECL` is evaluated, it will see the `Map_##Name` type and structure as incomplete types, it will see the `MapEntry_##Name` type and structure as complete structure types, and it will see `MapKey_##Name` as a complete object type other than an array type.
 All objects declared in the `Extra` argument are placed inside of this structure before all of the predefined members:<br>
 `MapEntryCnt` (`size_t`): The number of entries contained in the map<br>
 `MapBucketsSize` (`size_t`): The number of buckets (a power of two greater than or equal to 8, or zero iff Entry)<br>
 `MapBuckets` (`MapEntry_##Name**`): The pointer to an array of buckets (a pointer to the first entry at that index, or null)

 # The MapEntry_##Name type and structure
 A typedef and structure which contains information about an entry.
-This is where the `Val` argument from `MapDecl` is evaluated, it will see the `Map_##Name` and `MapEntry_##Name` types and structures as incomplete types, and it will see `MapKey_##Name` as a complete object type other than an array type.
+This is where the `Val` argument from `MAP_DECL` is evaluated, it will see the `Map_##Name` and `MapEntry_##Name` types and structures as incomplete types, and it will see `MapKey_##Name` as a complete object type other than an array type.
 All objects declared in the `Val` argument are placed inside of this structure after all of the predefined members:<br>
 `MapNext` (`MapEntry_##Name*`): The pointer to the next entry which is placed at the same index, or null<br>
 `MapHash` (`size_t`): The hash of the key stored<br>
 `MapKey` (`MapKey_##Name`): The key stored in the entry

 # The MapKey_##Name type
 A typedef for the type of the keys.
-This is where the `Key` argument from `MapDecl` is evaluated, it will see the `Map_##Name` and `MapEntry_##Name` types and structures as incomplete types.
+This is where the `Key` argument from `MAP_DECL` is evaluated, it will see the `Map_##Name` and `MapEntry_##Name` types and structures as incomplete types.

 # The MapFind_##Name function